-Individuals who are resident in Switzerland and who hold Bonds as private assets are required to include all payments of interest on such Bonds in their personal income tax return for the relevant tax period and will be taxable on any taxable income for such tax period.
+Individuals who are resident in Switzerland and who hold Bonds as private assets are required to include all payments of interest on such Bonds in their personal income tax return for the relevant tax period and will be taxable on any net taxable income for such tax period.

-In principle a capital gain, including a gain relating to interest accrued realized on the sale or tender of Bonds by such a Swiss resident holder, is a tax free private capital gain, and, conversely, a respective loss on the Bond is a non tax deductible private capital loss.
+In principle a capital gain, including a gain relating interest accrued realized on the sale or redemption of Bonds by such a Swiss resident holder, is a tax free private capital gain, and, conversely, a respective loss on the Bond is a non tax deductible private capital loss.
+Some exceptions are described below.

-Swiss resident individuals who hold Bonds without a predominant one-time-interest payment (the yield-to-maturity predominantly derives from periodic interest payments and not from a onetime interest payment) who receive payments of interest on Bonds (either in the form of periodic interest payments or as a one-time-interest-payment such as an issue discount or a repayment premium) are required to include such amounts in their personal income tax return and will be taxable on any taxable income (including the payments of interest on the Bonds) for the relevant tax period.
+Bonds without a "predominant one-time interest payment": Holders of Bonds without a predominant onetime interest payment (the yield-to-maturity predominantly derives from periodic interest payments and not from a onetime interest payment) who are individuals receive payments of interest on Bonds (either in the form of periodic interest payments or as a one-time-interest-payment such as an issue discount or a repayment premium) are required to include such payments in their personal income tax return and will be taxable on any net taxable income (including the payments of interest on the Bonds) for the relevant tax period.
 The Holder who receives the one-time-interest-payment on redemption date is taxed on the whole one-time-interest-payment irrespective of when he or she purchased the bond.